 Kanda et al. (2015) [SC/F16/JR48] presented a review of past studies on sei whales in order to describe stock structure hypotheses for the species in the North Pacific.
-Evidence obtained from different kinds of the analyses using mark-recapture, sighting, catch history, and genetic data shed light on patterns of distribution and migration of the sei whales, facilitating the hypothesis development.
+Evidence obtained from different kinds of the analyses using mark-recapture, sighting, eatch history, and genetic data shed light on patterns of distribution and migration of the sei whales, facilitating the hypothesis development.
 The mark-recapture data indicated that whales from the same breeding area distribute widely in the feeding area over almost the entire North Pacific.
 Although historical catch data from commercial whaling era had shown heterogeneous distribution of the sei whales, genetic evidence indicated no temporal and spatial genetic differences among the whales obtained from the entire North Pacific.
 The heterogeneous catch distribution appeared to reflect non-random operations of the commercial whaling as well as patchy distribution of their prey species.
-Overall, based on the sei whales in the North Pacific.
+Overall, based on the series of the available evidence we propose a single stock hypothesis for sei whales in the North Pacific.